DanSohn/LibraryManagementSystem/README.md

 Run with java Driver

 NO ECLIPSE:
-Make sure the Database.txt is in the same directory that you're complining and runnin from
+Make sure the Database.txt is in the same directory that you're complining and running from.

 ECLIPSE:
 Make a new Java project